Jonathan Bailey: Public image

-Bailey has been described by the media as a sex symbol whose fans, according to the Los Angeles Times, span "all genders and orientations."
-TIME magazine included Bailey in its annual class of Next Generation Leaders in 2022, writing that he is "redefining the 'Hollywood Heartthrob'".
+Bailey has been described by the media as a sex symbol whose fans, according to the Los Angeles Times, span "all genders and orientations".
+Time magazine included Bailey in its annual class of Next Generation Leaders in 2022, writing that he is "redefining the 'Hollywood Heartthrob'".
+In 2025, he was included in Time magazine's Time 100 Next list of the world's most influential rising stars.
+Also in 2025, he was named as People's Sexiest Man Alive – the first openly gay man to receive the title.